Wunkolo/libsai/Sai.md

 };
 ```

 Immediately after the `LayerHeader` is a `Serial Stream`.
-Note that not all streams might be present depending on the layer type:
+Note that not all streams might be present depending on the type of layer the file is refering to:

  - `lorg`
 ```cpp